Azure/iot-edge-v1/doc/sample_dotnet_desktop.md

 To build .NET Modules you should build solution here (../bindings/dotnet/dotnet-binding/dotnet-binding.sln).
 Today the Solution has:
 1. Microsoft.Azure.IoT.Gateway ==> DLL you shall reference on your module project.
-2. Microsoft.Azure.IoT.Gateway.Test ==> Unit tests for the implementation of Message and MessageBus Classes.
+2. Microsoft.Azure.IoT.Gateway.Test ==> Unit tests for the implementation of Message and Broker Classes.
 3. PrinterModule ==> .NET(C#) Module that output to the console content received by Sensor Module.
 4. Sensor Module ==> .NET(C#) Module that publishes Simulated Sensor data to the gateway.